spsforks/android-bionic-libc/docs/status.md

   * Robust mutexes.
 See [discussion](https://github.com/android/ndk/issues/1181).

+Known POSIX violations:
+  * `execve` is not async-signal-safe.
+Within the thread calling execve, an interrupting signal handler can observe side effects within errno and that thread's signal mask.

 Run `./libc/tools/check-symbols-glibc.py` in bionic/ for the current list of POSIX functions implemented by glibc but not by bionic.